 - Rapid weight gain

 - Swelling in the ankles and legs

 - Abdominal distention with mild to moderate discomfort

 - Muscle wasting

 In addition, blood tests that measure liver function, electrolytes and a full blood count may be ordered.
-Once diagnosed, patients need to be screened for the development of spontaneous bacterial peritonitis, which occurs in approximately 15 percent of patients diagnosed with both ascites and cirrhosis of the liver.
-(10)
+Once diagnosed, patients need to be screened for the development of spontaneous bacterial peritonitis, which occurs in some patients diagnosed with both ascites and cirrhosis of the liver.

 For children diagnosed with ascites, the condition is treated in much the same manner:

 In children, specific complications are indicated with ascites and can include developmental delays, respiratory problems, fluid development and poor eating habits.